 - Intubation and extubation

 - Bronchoscopy

 - Sputum Induction

 - Autopsies

 - Open suctioning of airways

+- Nebulized therapy for symptoms of respiratory infection

-When performing or assisting with a planned or urgent AGMP on a patient with known or suspected RI, only those healthcare workers essential to performing the procedure should be in the room.
-All HCPs should wear, at minimum, surgical mask and eye protection^[20, 39, 40] however, If MERS, TB or a novel or emerging pathogen is suspected then an N95 respirator and eye protection should be worn while performing an AGMP until the mode of transmission etiological agent and pathogenicity has been defined. ^[6, 20, 26, 39, 41-43] Category B11
+When performing or assisting with a planned or urgent AGMP on a patient with known or suspected RI, only those health care workers essential to performing the procedure should be in the room.
+All HCPs should wear, at minimum, surgical mask and eye protection, [20, 39, 40] although using the precautionary principle, an N95 respirator would be preferred.
+Consult your health authorities internal policies for respiratory protection requirements for AGMPs.

+If MERS, TB or a novel or emerging pathogen is suspected, then an N95 respirator and eye protection should be worn while performing an AGMP until the mode of transmission etiological agent and pathogenicity has been defined.
+[6, 20, 26, 39, 41-43] Category B11